|

 No animal derivatives are used in any aspect of Laibach jewellery

 construction and all pieces are suitable for vegans.
-Our specially
+My specially

 obtained polishing pastes are free of animal fat. ****

-are used in Laibach pieces and never newly-mined (which automatically
+precious metals are used in Laibach pieces and never newly-mined

-means they have been recycled without the use of mercury).
+this automatically means they have been recycled without the

 What